pleabargain/EnglishHelpsYourCareer/english_question_words.md

 # How
+- How do you hack a strong password?
+- How do you crack a strong password?
 - How do Japanese celebrate New Years?
 - How are you going to get there?
 - How much did it cost?